csuka/ansible_role_percona_xtradb_cluster/README.md

 ## Development

-There is a reset playbook to remove all mongo files.
+There is a reset playbook to remove all mysql files.
 This is useful for development purposes, see tasks/reset.yml.
 It is commented out by design.

 ## Molecule